linode/docs/docs/development/introduction-to-awk/index.md

 378   3.01315    %  rm
 {{< /output >}}

-### Finding the Number of Records that Appear More than Once
+#### Finding the Number of Records that Appear More than Once

-The logic of the program is based on AWK associative arrays.
-The keys of the associative array that is being used are the entire lines of the input.
+This program's logic is  utilizes the behavior of AWK associative arrays.
+The associative array's keys are the entire lines of the passed input.
 This means that if a line appears more than once, it will be found in the associative array and will have a value that is different from the default, which is `0`.

 1. Create and save the file `nDuplicates.awk`: